kieran-3/InfoSec-Portfolio/Threat-Hunt-Scenario-Tor/readme.md

 ## Chronological Event Timeline

-Timestamp (UTC) | Event Description 2025-04-21T19:47:54 | User labuser on device officelabk began downloading TOR-related files; multiple files copied to desktop.
+Timestamp (UTC) | Event

+2025-04-21T19:47:54 | User labuser downloaded TOR-related files; multiple TOR files copied to Desktop.

-2025-04-21T20:09:16 | labuser silently executed tor-browser-windows-x86_64-portable-14.5.exe from Downloads folder.
+2025-04-21T20:09:16 | Silent install of tor-browser-windows-x86_64-portable-14.5.exe initiated.

-2025-04-23T01:01:58 | labuser executed TOR browser (tor.exe and firefox.exe) on officelabk.
+2025-04-23T01:01:58 | Execution of TOR browser (tor.exe, firefox.exe) confirmed.

-2025-04-23T01:02:44 | TOR browser established network connection to IP 140.238.145.127 over TOR port 9001.
+2025-04-23T01:02:44 | TOR established outbound connection to IP 140.238.145.127 over port 9001.

-2025-04-23T01:12:44 | Creation of tor-shopping-list.txt file on desktop — potentially used to store anonymous browsing info.
+2025-04-23T01:12:44 | File tor-shopping-list.txt created on Desktop — potentially used for anonymous tracking.

+---

+## Summary

+Management suspected TOR usage within the network due to encrypted traffic patterns and connections to known TOR entry nodes.
+Investigation confirmed TOR activity by a user named labuser on the workstation officelabk.

+Key findings:

+- TOR browser was downloaded and installed.

+- It was executed and successfully connected to the TOR network.

+- A suspicious .txt file was created, potentially linked to TOR activity.

+Action Recommended: Notify management.
+Implement network and endpoint-level blocking of TOR activity.
+Consider disciplinary review and updates to security policy enforcement.